natcap/invest.users-guide/source/coastal_protection.rst

 Nearshore Waves and Erosion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The amount of shoreline or bed erosion at the shoreline is a function of the total water level at your site and storm duration.
-The total water level at the shoreline is composed of the sum of storm surge, wave runup, tide, amount of sea-level rise, and any water surface elevation anomaly (e.g., super-elevation during an El Niño).
-To quantify the protective services provided by natural habitats, the CP model computes the amount of attenuation of waves and wave-induced mean water level (runup) at the shoreline caused by submerged vegetation and reefs.
+The total water level at the shoreline is composed of the sum of storm surge, wave runup, tide, amount of sea-level rise and any water surface elevation anomaly (e.g., super-elevation during an El Niño).
+To quantify the protective services provided by natural habitats, the Coastal Protection model computes the amount of attenuation of waves and wave-induced mean water level (runup) at the shoreline caused by submerged vegetation and reefs.

 Wave Evolution Model
 """"""""""""""""""""

+The first step in this model is to estimate the waves that will "attack" the shoreline.
 Assuming that waves have a deep water height of :math:`H_o` and a period :math:`T`, it is possible to compute the evolution of wave height from offshore to the shoreline along the x-axis of the user defined cross-shore transect with the following wave energy equation:

 .. math:: \frac{1}{8}\rho g \frac{\partial C_g H^2}{\partial x}=-D
     :label: EvolEq